ishandutta2007/MCA-CSR-Scraper/README.md

 The scraper produces two files at the end of its run: a .csv file containing the CSR disclosures, and a .csv file listing CINs that produced exceptions during the scraping procedure.

-## Known issues

-The scraper relies on the output tables on the MCA website being in a defined format.
-A few companies for which data is available nevertheless encounter exceptions in the scraper.
-I have not yet investigated what is causing these exceptions and whether they need to be addressed individually or if there is a more robust way to define the scraping procedure.